 Enabling Managers to Build their Teams

 As a Superadmin, you can give managers the possibility to build their teams in the platform by sending requests to the users that are their team members, asking said users to confirm their managers.
 In order to enable this option, access the Admin Menu and press the Advanced Settings item in the Settings area.
 Reach the Teams and Managers tab, then enable the Team Composition for Managers option.

 Managers can build and manage their teams from the My Team built-in page of the platform, so you must add this to the managers’ main menu in order for them to quickly and easily access that page.
 This page lists all of the team members assigned to the manager and provides information about them.
 The My Team page is visible only to people with at least one team member, otherwise, it is hidden.

 When the Team Composition for Managers option is enabled, managers will see a plus button in the top right corner of My Team page, allowing them to send team requests to their team members.
-In order to learn how managers can build their teams and handle requests from this page, refer to this article.
+In order to learn how managers can build their teams and handle requests from this page, refer to the Manager User Guide.

 Managing Team Requests